Next-Generation Disaster Response Fleets

 Weyland Compact Reconnaissance Autonomous Base (CRABs) are often the initial first response vehicle deployed due to their size and nimbleness.
 They always travel in pairs, watching out for one another.

 Weyland Industries was the first to respond with three complementary disaster relief and recovery vehicles.
 Weyland introduced the autonomous Compact Reconnaissance Autonomous Base (CRAB) to provide an agile initial reconnaissance response.
 Autonomous CRAB vehicles map the destruction of natural disasters and search for those in need.
 CRABs can roll over prepared or gravel surfaces or walk like their namesake, giving them unparalleled mobility over rough terrain and rubble.
 As a result of their small size and agility, CRABs are often the first "Walk-in" resource in disaster areas.
 Deployed in large numbers, their initial surveys inform master response plans.
-For safety, CRABs travel in pairs so the lead unit can be recovered should they encounter challenges that cannot be overcome.
-Once other resources are on the ground, CRABs can serve as microgrids for power and communication, providing services for several days.
+For safety, CRABs travel in pairs, allowing the lead unit to be recovered should they encounter challenges that cannot be overcome.
+Once other resources are in place, CRABs can serve as microgrids for power and communication, providing services for several days.

 Weyland Industries’ Mobile Utility Light Emergency (MULE) vehicles are an upsized version of CRAB vehicles.
 They can carry more supplies and equipment and clear debris using various attachments.
 They work in concert with heavy-lift drones to extend search and rescue areas or deliver much-needed supplies during the initial days after a disaster strikes.
 MULEs can be equipped with many attachments and open initial rescue and supply routes through impacted regions.